 Prior to 1986

-Originally sketched on a cocktail napkin, various models and plans are created to design a resort unlike anywhere else on earth—on an island that is unique with its own rich culture, an active volcano, rain forests, waterfalls, valleys, snow-capped peaks and warm beaches.
+Mr. Hemmeter became the principal developer of a relatively small portion of the 35,000 acres, the 62 acres surrounding Waiulua Bay.
+This is the area that would become Hyatt Regency Waikoloa, and later Hilton Waikoloa Village.
+Originally sketched on a cocktail napkin, various models and plans were created to design a resort hotel unlike anywhere else on earth—on an island that is unique with its own rich culture, an active volcano, rain forests, waterfalls, valleys, snow-capped peaks and warm beaches.
+3

 Construction begins, turning a 127-year old lava flow into a tropical oasis—a world of experiences with boats, trams, dolphins, pools, spa, a museum quality art collection and influences from cultures around the Pacific.